The LeviCell™ Demonstrates Fast and Robust Live Cell Enrichment from a Range of Tissue Types.

-As one of the most vital steps in sample preparation, processing tissue samples – such as resections and biopsies – is also the most challenging.
-Since these samples are often used for diagnostic and research purposes, it is critical to maintain cell population representation ratios from the original sample while ensuring the enrichment of target cells.
+Processing tissue samples, such as resections and biopsies, is one of the most vital steps in sample preparation, and also the most challenging.
+Since these samples are often used for research and diagnostic purposes, it is critical to maintain cell population representation ratios from the original sample while ensuring successful enrichment of target cells.

-Additionally, because the enrichment and debris removal processes involve multiple complex steps that include exposing the sensitive cells to harsh physical and chemical conditions, low viability and yield are common outcomes.
-These challenges are a source of frustration for many scientists and researchers.
+The typical enrichment and debris removal processes require multiple complex steps that include exposing the sensitive cells to harsh physical and chemical conditions, resulting in low viability and yield, which are a common source of frustration for many scientists and researchers.

-The LeviCell’s groundbreaking levitation technology has proven to efficiently remove dead cells and debris while producing consistently higher yields and viabilities of fragile cell types from a variety of tissues, and has not resulted in changes in gene expression profile.
-The LeviCell platform enables the gentle selection of viable cells from tissues without the need for cell surface markers or antibodies, as these methods often lead to a biased selection, cell activation, and cell damage.
+Requiring only 3 steps and less than 20 minutes, the LeviCell system harnesses the power of levitation technology to efficiently remove dead cells and debris while delivering enriched cells from a variety of tissues with consistently higher yields and viabilities, and without alterations to their gene expression profile.
+With the LeviCell system, you can now gently select for viable cells from tissues without the need for cell surface markers or antibodies, which often lead to biased selection, cell activation, and cell death.

-A frozen vial of dissociated tumor cells (DTCs) was thawed in a water bath at 37ᵒC.
+Frozen dissociated tumor cells were thawed at 37ᵒC.
 With a small amount of ice remaining in the vial, the thawed cells were transferred into 10 mL of warmed media + 10% FBS dropwise.
 Cells were centrifuged at 500 rcf for 5 minutes.
 The supernatant was removed, and the pellet was resuspended in 10 mL of warm media.
 Cell count and viability were determined via Trypan blue staining at a 1:1 dilution.

 The following graph compares starting (blue) and final (green) viabilities of bladder tumor, colorectal carcinoma, and renal cell carcinoma cells using bead-based enrichment and the LeviCell platform.
 The LeviCell’s superior technical ability to enrich different cell types is evident in the results.